exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 ## Concepts

-This concepts exercise's concepts are:
+This Concepts Exercise's Concepts are:

 - `basic-collections`
 - `basic-arrays`